Traveling With Your Baby or Toddler: 10 Tips

 “When my oldest son was 9 months-old, we went to Mexico.
 Wouldn’t you know?
 The back seatbelts didn’t “lock” like they do here in the U.S. I later found out you are supposed to bring something to “lock” the seatbelt with the carseat.
 But since I hadn’t planned ahead, I didn’t have that apparatus.
 So do your research and plan ahead for an international carseat situation, unlike me!”

 8. Should you board early, if you are flying?
 Most airlines allow parents with young children to board in the first boarding group.
 This will ensure you can get settled easily.
-If you have a carseat, you probably want to board early to get it installed.
-But, at the same time, early boarding means you need to entertain your baby on board while everyone else gets seated and the plane takes off.
-Keep this in mind, depending on the age of your baby / toddler and your child’s (and your own) energy level.
-Boarding early with young babies is usually a great idea, whereas boarding later with older toddlers/young elementary school children can allow plenty of time for your kids to get all their wiggles out.
+Traveling with a carseat?
+Board your flight early to allow time to install it.
+At the same time, early boarding means you need to entertain your baby on board longer.
+Keep this in mind.
+Think about the age of your baby / toddler and your child’s (and your own) energy level.
+Boarding early with young babies is usually a great idea.
+Boarding later with older toddlers/young elementary school children can allow plenty of time for your kids to get all their wiggles out.

 9. Should you sleep train or not during vacation?
 It depends on where you are going and for how long.
-If you are going to grandma’s for a month, it is unlikely you want to undo all your hard work and risk overtiredness for a whole month.
-If you are going camping in the woods for 4 days, you will probably do anything you have to in order to make sure your baby does not wake the neighboring campers.
+If you’re going away for a whole month, it’s unlikely you want to undo all your work and risk overtiredness.
+If you’re camping for 4 days, you’ll probably do anything to make sure your baby doesn’t wake the neighboring campers.
 Overall, I’d say you try to stick to routine as much as possible during your travels, but also have fun!!
-The good news is a previously sleep trained baby will bounce back after a vacation fairly quickly.
+The good news?
+A previously sleep trained baby will bounce back after a vacation fairly quickly.

 10. Pack carefully!
 Don’t forget to bring some familiar “sleepy” toys or objects that your child loves.
 Like What?
 Try a favorite crib sheet, lovey(s), stuffies, favorite PJs, a sound machine, bedtime books, etc.

 Of course, our #1 tip is to relax and have fun!
-No matter where you go and no matter how you vacation, remember that the purpose of any trip is to enjoy time with your loved ones.
+No matter where you go and no matter how you vacation, remember… Enjoy time with your loved ones.

 Use These Tips and Have a Great Time Traveling With Your Baby or Toddler!